 Identification of exposed services and their possible insecure configurations in serverless environments.

-The cloud security audits on cloud-based applications require a different approach compared to regular audits.
+The cloud security audit on cloud-based applications require a different approach compared to regular audits.
 By default, third-party cloud-based infrastructures usually apply measures that cover certain aspects of security.
 However, the large number of possible configurations available in the management consoles of these platforms open the door to vulnerabilities that can lead to a major breach of information.
 Likewise, these applications are not free from problems related to incorrect programming practices due to business logic, inadequate management of authentication tokens and access policies, and injections that can affect the particularities of the elements that make up their particular architecture.

 At Tarlogic we evaluate the security of all these elements by analyzing the specific components of the cloud architecture used in each case.
 We also carry out a methodology with tools and manual tests to detect possible vulnerabilities.

 Cloud security assessment is the process of assessing the security of a cloud-based infrastructure in order to identify and mitigate security risks that could compromise the infrastructure.
 This process includes penetration testing, vulnerability scanning, assessing the network(s) security, detecting exposed applications and testing access controls, in order to ensure that they comply with industry standards and best security practices, so that potential attack vectors can be mitigated.

 Amazon Web Services (AWS) cloud security assessment is the process of assessing the security of an organisation’s infrastructure hosted on AWS.
 This process aims to identify and mitigate security risks that are specific of the AWS environment.
 The assessment consists in a review of the AWS environment, both from a general and an AWS-specific point of view, including network architecture, exposed applications and resources (e.g., S3 buckets), security groups, network access controls and other configurations, so that potential weaknesses can be mitigated.

 What are the main types of cloud environments?